Budibase/website/content/blog/app-building/role-based-access-control.md

 Within screens, we can also use conditionality rules to tailor our UIs for different access roles.
 Again, we can build conditions to create permissions for any role, and users with higher access will inherit these.

-More specifically, we can use conditionality rules to hide, display, or update core settings on any UI component.
+More specifically, we can use conditionality rules to hide, display, or update core settings on any UI component for front-end RBAC design.

 We can do this either to implement a permission, or to streamline experiences for users that don’t have an existing one.
 An example of the latter would be hiding navigational elements that point to a restricted screen.